canvasxyz/canvas-docs/docs/intro.md

 [efficient P2P data structures](https://github.com/canvasxyz/okra),
 and their effects are combined using [CRDTs](https://crdt.tech/).
-In other words, anyone who clones a Canvas application from Github can connect to peers and fetch its latest state.
+In other words, anyone who clones a Canvas application from Github can connect to peers, fetch its latest state, and sync data back to the network!

+When combined with public key authentication strategies like [WebAuthn](https://webauthn.io/), DIDs, or zero-knowledge proofs, this enables a new generation of decentralized applications.

 ## Using Canvas